-In this article, we take a look at the top email providers available today.
+In this article, we take a look at the top email providers available in 2020.
 We provide the best reviews of the top 10 free email providers so that you can choose your email services wisely.

 When you choose a free email service, it is not a small choice.
 You will presumably be using this email as contact information for very important things like purchases, reservations, personal correspondence and much more.
 Thus, you will want this email account to be around for a long time and you will want security to be your first concern as this email address will contain very sensitive data that you want to keep private.